chess24com/StockfishService/README.md

 # StockfishService
-Stockfish packaged into a remote Android Service
+Stockfish packaged into a remote Android Service.
+For usage please see [StockfishServiceTest](https://github.com/chess24com/StockfishServiceTest).